Increasingly powerful storms threaten Ottawa's tree cover | CBC News

 Building resilient canopy in the face of climate change

-Some patterns have begun to emerge about what came down in the derecho — lots of coniferous trees (many spruces and big eastern white pines), as well as lindens, according to Pollard, the city's forester.
+Some patterns have begun to emerge about what came down in the derecho — lots of coniferous spruce and eastern white pine trees as well as lindens, according to Pollard, the city's forester.

 Plans to replace downed trees haven't yet been made with cleanup still underway, Pollard said, but discussions will take place in the coming weeks and months.